Table of Contents

 Yalda Night Celebration

-For several thousand years, the last night of autumn, Shabe Yalda (Yalda night), which is the darkest and longest night of the year, has been celebrated by Iranians.
+For several thousand years, the last night of autumn is celebrated by Iranian as Shabe Yalda (Yalda night), which is the longest night of the year.
 On this memorable night, various rituals and ceremonies are held and people gather around and have a beautiful night.
 It is held in different cities of Iran.

 One of the most important nights of ancient Iran is the night of Yalda, which has been very important to Iranians for a long time until today.
 To this day, its value has not diminished and it has found a very special place among Iranians.